The Real New Testament Church

 Vertical Divider

-While the Bible provides record of covenants originating from both heaven and earth, those initiated by the “God of heaven” are obviously most significant.
+While the Bible provides record of covenants originating from both heaven and earth, those initiated by the “God of heaven” are obviously the most significant.
 Therefore, they are considered the major covenants of the Bible.

 Vertical Divider